California Privacy Notice

 State of California Privacy Notice – As Prescribed by the California Consumer Privacy Act (“CCPA”) of 2018 and as amended by the California Privacy Rights and Enforcement Act (“CPRA”) of 2020, also known as Proposition 24.

-What Personal Information Do We Collect and Share, and for What Purpose?
+What Personal Information Do We Collect, Share, and/or Sell and for What Purpose?

 We may also use or share de-identified information that is not reasonably likely to identify you for commercially legitimate business purposes.

 We do not sell personal information to any third parties for monetary or other valuable consideration and have not done so in the preceding 12 months.
 We may, however, engage in targeted advertising.

-We maintain each category of personal information and/or sensitive personal information for the length of time highlighted in our corporate Data Retention Policy and Appendix A. Please note that the CCPA contains certain carve-outs or exemptions.
+We maintain each category of personal information and/or sensitive personal information for the length of time highlighted in our corporate Data Retention Policy and Appendix A. Please note that the CCPA/CPRA contain certain carve-outs or exemptions.
 This Privacy Notice does not apply to:

 - De-identified or aggregated consumer information.